lkmx/flare-next/README.md

 # Flare

-Flare is a design system for front-end agile development.
+Flare is a design system for agile front-end software engineering.

 Flare's paradigm helps to understand the user interface from a simple and structured standpoint, introducing an abstraction layer that shapes a common language between analysts, designers, coders and testers.